andremedeiros94/nira/README.md

-# niradm-package: Analysis and graphs of near-infrared
+# niradm-package: Basic analysis of near-infrared data

 ## Installation and loading